nikitaszvan/JobCrawler/README.md

-**JobSpy** is a job scraping library with the goal of aggregating all the jobs from popular job boards with one tool.
+**JobCrawler** is a job scraping library with the goal of aggregating all the jobs from popular job boards with one tool.

 ## Features